 With short training programs and plenty of job openings, you can start working as a CNA in as little as one month.

-To become a CNA in Houston, you must meet the requirements set by the Texas Health and Human Services Commission (HHSC):
+To become a CNA in Houston, you must complete state-mandated training and pass a competency exam.
+The process is regulated by the Texas Health and Human Services Commission (HHSC).

 The fastest way to become a CNA in Texas is by enrolling in an accelerated program, which can be completed in 4 to 6 weeks.
 These programs combine classroom instruction with clinical experience, preparing you for the Nurse Aide Competency Evaluation in the shortest possible time.